 The CFM project and iLab

 The CFM (Core Facility Management) project is a project for improving the management of core facilities and implementing the core facility management system iLab at KI.
-The first core facilities will start using iLab during spring 2020.
+The first core facilities started using iLab during spring 2020.

 Main project objectives